|Overview||Importing This File|

 Levels and Parentage

 Because this file establishes a hierarchical structure, each term must have a parent identifier linking it to the annual term or semester to which it belongs.
 Each level of the hierarchy also has a type, defined by an enumerated value as listed in the data dictionary.
 Only Annual type terms should have a blank ParentIdentifier.
 Child terms should have begin and end dates that fall within the dates of the parent term.
-In the script, each unit will need to map to its parent in the SIS or be defined by case statements.

 Suggested SIS Tables